The Men from

 in all my bands in the 60s and all the way through 1974.

-The first version of The Men From S.O.U.N.D. was made up of
+The first version of the Men From S.O.U.N.D. was made up of

-the members of the final version of Mark & the Escorts.
+members of the final version of Mark & the Escorts.

 Aside from the core members of myself, Richard and Ernie,